dloss/klp/README.md

 - **Overview Stats**: Get a bird's eye view of your logs with a statistics page summarizing event count, keys, log levels, and time span.
 Or with a map of log levels.
 - **Customizable Output**: Expand newlines, print each key on a separate line, or specify your own output templates, using Python [f-strings](https://realpython.com/python-f-strings/) or expressions
 - **Enhanced Readability**: Enjoy colored and pretty-printed output for easier reading.
-- **Supports JSON Lines and TSV** as alternative input/output formats (and some others)
+- **Supports custom parsers in Python** to handle non-standard file formats.

-klp is designed not for large-scale log analysis, but as a lightweight, efficient tool for developers.
-It's your companion for uncovering the mysteries in your logs, streamlining your development workflow, and accelerating troubleshooting.
+klp is designed not for large-scale log analysis, but as a lightweight and flexible tool for software developers and system administrators.

 ## Installation